Family Oriented: What It Truly Means

 • Confidence in navigating social relationships

-See also 11 Spiritual Meanings and Symbolism of Rooster
+See also Slug Spiritual Meaning and Symbolism

 Resilience and Coping Mechanisms